llinares/blog/contents/articles/how-to-build-an-arcade-cabinet-from-scratch/index.md

 ---
-title: How to build an arcade cabinet from scratch
+title: How I built my arcade machine from scratch
-description: It took me over a year, but teach me a lot on the road.
-Here every detail behind building an entire arcade machine from the very scratch.
+description: I gave a new life to some components and bought the less materials as possible to make a retro cabinet that fits in a small space.
 date: 2017-10-03
 template: article.jade
 topics: diy